ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 ## Overview

 In this tutorial, you will develop an integration that lets users reserve appointments at a hospital.
+To manage the guranteed flow of reservation requests, you will employ a message broker.
 A publisher service will accept the appointment requests from users and forward them to a consumer service.
 A consumer service will consume messages and interact with the hospital service to complete the reservation and send an SMS with the reservation status.
-To manage the guranteed flow of reservation requests, you will employ a message broker.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
 This resource will handle incoming user requests and forward them to the message broker.
-The consumer service that listens to a queue of the message broker will trigger a backend call to the hospital to make the reservation and send an SMS to the patient's phone number.
+The consumer service that listens to a queue of the message broker will trigger a backend call to the hospital to make the reservation and send an SMS to the patient's phone number informing the reservation status.

 The flow is as follows.